Fixtures

 Each game week at least one WSL game is shown on Sky and one on the BBC.
 Chosen games most often feature ‘big’ teams, producing the sad irony that Spurs get their biggest TV audiences for their hardest games.
 Not to worry, however, every Spurs game can be found somewhere.

-Spurs Play screens selected Spurs Women games live and has all Cup and WSL games on catchup.
-To watch full games you need to pay a one-off (annual) fee to sign up.
+Spurs Play screens selected Spurs Women games live and in the past has had all Cup and WSL games on catchup.
+To watch full games you need to pay a one-off (annual) fee to sign up (if you’re a member or men’s or women’s season ticket holder you get a discount on your SpursPlay subscription).

 You can watch online or download the FA Player from Google Play or the App Store.
 You will need to register.
 If you’re not in the UK you can watch most games live with the FA Player (more info on the US below).

 When games are not selected for Sky/BBC they tend to be filmed with a single camera meaning that bits of the action may be cut out by the angle.
 Commentary can also be a bit glitchy, sometimes disappearing completely (assuming this is a technical issue); and since it’s often just one person doing the commentary it’s a little hit and miss: key moments can come and go without the commentator noticing.
-And where Conti-Cup and FA Cup games are not originally screened live, they will typically not have any commentary.
+And where League-Cup and FA Cup games are not originally screened live, they may not have any commentary.
 That said, it’s great to get to see all our games and for free.

 Watching in the US